The Game with the Funny Name has Wide-Reaching Appeal

 "Ninety percent of our business is from school PE programs," Smith said.
 "Schools already have the courts and are often looking for programs they can do indoors during the winter months."

-The game was invented by 35 years ago when a group of friends- U.S. Rep. Joel Pritchard, R.-Wash., William Bell and Barney Mccallum-were looking for an alternative to badminton in Pritchard's backyard on Bainbridge Island, Wash.
+The game was invented over half a century ago when a group of friends- U.S. Rep. Joel Pritchard, R.-Wash., William Bell and Barney Mccallum-were looking for an alternative to badminton in Pritchard's backyard on Bainbridge Island, Wash.
 They improvised the game using materials and equipment that could already be found around the house and turned it into the beginnings of Pickle-Ball.
 The name of the game was developed when Pritchard's dog-Pickles-would interrupt games by stealing the plastic balls that the families would play the game using.

 Since then there has been steady growth of the sport and with the increasing number of seniors moving to sunshine states such as Florida, Arizona, and California, the popularity of Pickle-Ball is only increasing.